redis/docs/content/develop/connect/clients/client-side-caching.md

     [`FT.SEARCH`]({{< baseurl >}}/commands/ft.search).

-You can use the [`MONITOR`]({{< relref "/commands/monitor" >}}) command to check the server's behavior when you are using CSC.
+You can use the [`MONITOR`]({{< relref "/commands/monitor" >}}) command to check the server's behavior when you are using client-side caching.
 Because `MONITOR` only reports activity from the server, you should find that the first cacheable access to a key causes a response from the server.
-However, subsequent accesses are satisfied by the cache, and so `MONITOR` should report no server activity if CSC is working correctly.
+However, subsequent accesses are satisfied by the cache, and so `MONITOR` should report no server activity if client-side caching is working correctly.

 ## What data gets cached for a command?